pulibrary/princeton_ansible/roles/ezproxy/README.md

   valid JSON.
 The Collector is set to forward those lines with their raw text intact instead of dropping them.

-Audit logs (`audit/*.txt`) stay plain text and are still matched with a regex, because EZproxy has no directive to change the audit log format.
+Audit logs (`audit/*.txt`) cannot be written as JSON, because EZproxy has no directive to change their format.
+They are already structured though: a tab separated table with a header row naming the columns (`Date/Time`, `Event`, `IP`, `Username`, `Session`, `Other`), so they are split on tabs rather than matched with a regex.
+Each event also gets a severity, so failed logins and intruder lockouts show up as errors and blocked countries, usage limits and session address changes as warnings, without anyone having to memorise EZproxy's event names.

 **The running servers get `config.txt` from the encrypted `files/{production,testing}_vault_config.txt`, not from `config.txt.j2`.** The